nicholasvuono/mere/README.md

-# mere
+# The Mere Programming Language
-The Mere Programming Language - nothing more than a simple, pure and familiar programming language
+Nothing more than a simple, pure and familiar programming language.